awasira/emacs-evernote-mode/doc/readme_en.txt

 And when you read a Evernote note by using XHTML mode, the buffer is read-only as the initial state.
 If the variable evernote-enml-formatter-command is set, the content of the buffer is formatted.
 (See [Install and Settings] for details of setting evernote-enml-formatter-command) If you toggle the read-only status and change it to read-write, unformatted XHTML is displayed in the buffer.
 The buffer will display the formatted text if you change the state to read-only again.

+[Install and Settings]: sec-7

-3.1.1 An example of XHTML mode editing:
+3.1.1 QUOTE An example of XHTML mode editing:
 ----------------------------------------------

    Emacs Buffer